ellickhou/AIAproject-FittingRoom/README.md

 ### Arms Missing Problem
 - For some rare poses in dataset, pose with folded arms for example, failure rate become extremely high in CP-VTON.
 Substantially, there has NO success testing result been found in our facsimile of CP-VTON module.

 - From our perspective, networks without inverse mapping is hard to learn in which case people's body informations should be reserved.
-The best strategy of generator is paste warped clothes on the right position when the data of folded arms pose is short.
+The best strategy of generator is to paste warped clothes on the right position when the data of folded arms pose is short.

 - **Cycle Consistency** takes a huge advantage to minimize this problem.
 It's simply because if people's body informations are missing in final results, the generator will become heavily loaded when it mapping back to original images.
 Therefore, the best strategy will be reserving those informations at the first time.